microsoft/Cognitive-SpeakerRecognition-Windows/README.md

 you have consent from everyone in it.

 ### Streaming Audio File
- 1. Starting in the "Stream File" Window, Press "Load File" button and load your audio file.
+ 1. Start with the "Enroll Speakers" scenario to prepare the speakers you will identify against.
- 2. Select the profiles of the speakers who should contribute in the identification process during streaming the audio.
+ 2. In the "Stream File" scenario, Press "Load File" button and load your audio file.
- 3. Control number of look-back seconds included with each newly-streamed second to be identified through tunning the "widnow size".
+ 3. Select the profiles  you want to use as candidate speakers.
- 4. Control the number of requests sent in streaming your audio through tunning the "step size".
+ 4. Control the number of seconds used with each identification request by tuning the "window size".
-     If the step size is x, then you identify streamed seconds every other x seconds.
+ 5. Control the number of seconds between each identification request through tuning the "step size".
- 5. Press "stream" button and wait for the results of the streaming process.
+ 6. Press "stream" button and monitor the results of the streaming process.